Sign up to receive beautynews, product samples, couponsand more.

 If your skin is more than a little sensitive, the AAD states that using shampoos and other personal products that contain sulfates, may potentially irritate your skin.
 If your skin becomes easily irritated, using a sulfate-free shampoo could help prevent this.
 In addition to trying a sulfate-free shampoo, if you’re experiencing itching, a flaking scalp, or red patches, it’s a good idea to make an appointment with your dermatologist/doctor to determine what is really happening to your scalp.

 Now, this won’t be a problem for those of us who can manage to avoid getting shampoo in our eyes in the shower.
-But, if you ever suffer from the occasional eye stinging because you’ve let a bit of shampoo get too close to your eye area, switching to a sulfate-free shampoo may help keep them from becoming red and irritated.
+But, if you ever suffer from the occasional eye stinging because you’ve let a bit of shampoo get too close to your eye area, switching to a shampoo without sulfates may help keep them from becoming red and irritated.
 This is because, as the McGill Office for Science and Society reveals, some sulfates are simply more irritating to eyes than formulas without them.
 So, if you tend to get suds in your face or eyes and want to stop the stinging, consider trying a shampoo that doesn’t contain any sulfates.

 According to the AAD, using shampoos that are formulated with strong sulfates can be drying to some hair types.
 If you’ve noticed your hair becoming overly dry, it may be time to try a new shampoo— maybe one without sulfates.